Algorithm LogbookAlgorithm Logbook

 🎯 Final Thoughts

-This problem shows how recursion can replace iteration for string processing.
-The pattern of "recurse to the end, then build on the way back" is important — it appears in tree traversals and many other recursive algorithms.
-Understanding the call stack unwinding process is key to grasping how this reversal works.
+The pattern of "recurse to the end, then build on the way back" appears in tree traversals and many recursive algorithms.
+Understanding the call stack unwinding is key to grasping how this reversal works.